 According to a 2012 survey conducted by Forbes Magazine, Nassau County residents have the 12th highest median household income in the country, and the highest in New York.

 Several Native American peoples inhabited the area when European settlers arrived, including the Marsepeque, Secatogue and Matinecoc.
 Dutch and English settlers split Long Island along what is the present-day border of Nassau and Suffolk, with the Dutch occupying the west and English settlers from the Connecticut colony occupying the east.

 Nassau County was formed in 1899 by the division of Queens County, after the western portion of Queens became a borough of New York City in 1898.
 Mineola was selected to be the county seat.

-Nassau County witnessed a series of historic episodes, tracing the emergence of the United States.
-The Town of Hempstead was split in two by the Patriots and Loyalists during the revolutionary war, which saw the formation of the Town of North Hempstead.
+Nassau County witnessed a series of historic episodes, going back to the emergence of the United States.
+The Town of Hempstead was split in two by the Patriots and Loyalists during the Revolutionary War, thus causing the formation of the Town of North Hempstead.